smarthomeNG/plugins/mvg_live/README.md

 sudo pip3 install PyMVGLive --upgrade
 </pre>

 This plugin provides functionality to query the data of www.mvg-live.de via the python package PyMVGLive.
 Take care to not run it too often.
-My example below is triggered by a select action in the
-SmartVISU 2.9 select widget.
+My example below is manually triggered by a select action in the SmartVISU 2.9 select widget or a refresh button.

 Forum thread to the plugin: https://knx-user-forum.de/forum/supportforen/smarthome-py/1108867-neues-plugin-mvg_live